Find What You're Looking For:

 Instructions:

-• Place a rack in the upper third of the oven and preheat oven o 350 degrees F. Line a baking sheet with parchment paper and lightly spray the paper with nonstick cooking spray (or spread very lightly with coconut oil, whatever you prefer).
+1. Place a rack in the upper third of the oven and preheat to 350°F. Line a baking sheet with parchment paper and coat it very lightly with nonstick spray.

-• In a medium bowl whisk together almond flour, baking soda, salt, cinnamon, ginger and flax seed meal (if using).
+2. In a medium bowl, whisk together the almond flour, oats, protein powder, baking soda, salt, cinnamon, ginger or pumpkin pie spice, and ground flax seed, if using.

-• In a small bowl or a large liquid measuring cup whisk together egg, maple (or your chosen sweetener) vanilla, and mashed banana.
+3. In a separate bowl or large liquid measuring cup, whisk together the egg, sweetener, vanilla, and mashed banana.

-• Add the wet ingredients all at once to the dry and stir until well combined.
-Stir in the walnuts and chocolate, if using.
+4. Add the wet mixture to the dry ingredients and stir until thoroughly combined.

-• Allow to rest on the baking sheet for 5 minutes before removing to a wire rack to cool completely.
-Repeat with the remaining batter.
+8. Let the cookies rest on the baking sheet for 5 minutes, then transfer them to a wire rack to cool completely.
+Repeat with any remaining dough.

 Notes: